hellohaptik/docs_haptik/docs/agent-chat/chat-assignment.md

 ### Note

 1. If you have a single client and multiple businesses set up, all businesses must use the same algorithm.
-2. If there are multiple clients, one can select different algorithms for each.
+2. If there are multiple clients, no compulsion of using same algorithm.
+One can select different algorithms for each.
 3. An agent can only follow single chat distribution algorithm, ie, we do not support Agent A being part of Team A (balanced distribution) and Team B (speed resolution).